 The Grammar School is a private K-12 school located in Al Garhoud, Dubai.
-The school was established in 1970, making it one of Dubai’s oldest schools, and currently caters to more than 1172 students with 60 full time teachers.
+The school was established in 1970, making it one of Dubai's oldest schools, and currently caters to more than 1300 students with 54 full time teachers, this is an increase in almost 400 students since new management was brought in last year.
 The school is comprised of a wide range of nationalities with the majority coming from Pakistani and Indian families.
-The teachers in the school are said to have “a range of academic and teaching qualifications”.
-Approximately a third of the teachers had specific teaching qualifications suitable to their deployment.
-Almost half of the teachers were newly appointed for the 2013-14 academic year; and “teacher turnover remained a significant challenge at the school. ”

 Students at the Grammar school follow a UK styled curriculum and are entered for International General Certificate of Secondary Education (IGCSE) and/or GCSE at the end of the secondary phase and GCE Advanced Studies Level (AS) examinations at the end of the post-16 phase.

 Most parents and students feel that they make good progress in English, mathematics and science, according to feedback to the KHDA.
 In general, parents feel their children enjoyed life at school and they are pleased about the change in management, and the changes at the school